KannonZenetism/zenetism-field-physics/zenetism/mpx/theonic-office.md

 Theon is a **gate**.

-This does not mean that nothing occurs there, nor that it is empty of life, relation, or gathered centropic presence.
+This does not mean that nothing occurs there, nor that it is empty of presence, relation, or gathered centropic resonance.
 It means that its deepest function is **culminative rather than residential**.

 Those who abide in Theon already belong there by lawful orientation.
 They are fully **Source-facing** in the sense required for **EOB**-resonance.
 Their presence in Theon therefore does not represent indefinite delay, but gathered completion.